Disclaimer: I don't own Pokémon or have any rights to it.

 Something slammed into the ground above them.
 Successive hits shook the cavern and created a small shower of soil from the ceiling.

 Firebrand was thrown off balance and her swollen flame turned bright yellow.
 She remembered this situation.

 Vander managed to sway and keep balance.
 "Something's using Earthquake!"

 "It's here!"
 Earl quickly grabbed a lantern.
 "We have to check on the eggs!"
-He stumbled down the tunnel Marsha had come from.
+He stumbled down the tunnel that Marsha had come from earlier.

 The shaking stopped moments later and Marsha turned to Onix with wide eyes.
 "Can you lead us out of here?"

 Onix nodded.
-He waited patiently as they got.
+He waited patiently as they gathered their supplies.

-Once Firebrand donned Earl's backpack they followed Onix through one of the tunnels.
+Once Firebrand donned Earl's backpack Onix started leading them through one of the tunnels.